Robin Baker (biologist)

-Robin Baker (born 13 March 1944) is a British novelist, popular science writer, lecturer and broadcaster.
-A best-selling author in the field of sexual biology his books have been translated into 27 different languages.
+Robin R. Baker (13 March 1944 - 4 January 2026) was a British novelist, scientist, popular science writer and broadcaster.
+A best-selling author in the field of sperm competition his books have been translated into 27 different languages.
 These include the international bestseller Sperm Wars which was based on his own lab's original research on human sexuality.
-His work and ideas on the evolution of human behaviour have been featured in many radio and television programmes around the world.
+His work and ideas on the evolution of human behaviour have been featured in many radio and television programmes.

 Education and early life

 Born in Wiltshire, England in 1944, Robin Baker grew up in the small village of Manningford Bruce in the Vale of Pewsey.
-Educated at Marlborough Royal Free Grammar School, where thirty years earlier the author William Golding had also been educated, he gained his Bachelor of Science degree in Zoology from the University of Bristol in 1965, followed by a PhD in 1969 supervised by H. E. Hinton.
-His thesis investigated the evolution of the migratory habit in butterflies and applied principles of behavioural ecology and evolutionary biology to the insect migration.
+Educated at Marlborough Royal Free Grammar School, where thirty years earlier the author William Golding had also been educated, he gained his Bachelor of Science degree in Zoology from the University of Bristol in 1965, followed by a PhD in 1969 supervised by Howard Hinton.
+His thesis investigated the evolution of migration in butterflies and applied principles of behavioural ecology and evolutionary biology to the migration of insects.
 This work was subsequently published in the Philosophical Transactions of the Royal Society.

 Career and research

 Baker moved to the University of Newcastle in 1970 and from there to the University of Manchester in 1974 where he was first a lecturer, and in 1981 a Reader in Zoology in the School of Biological Sciences.
-In 1996 he left academic life to concentrate on his career in writing and broadcasting.
+In 1996 he left academia to concentrate on his career in writing and broadcasting.